MEET THE CLIMATE NEXUS TEAM

 Read bio

-Marlene Peralta is a associate director of broadcast media relations, leading Climate Nexus’ broadcast outreach program to increase coverage of climate change and its impacts on national TV (network and cable) news.
+Marlene Peralta is a director of broadcast media relations, leading Climate Nexus’ broadcast outreach program to increase coverage of climate change and its impacts on national TV (network and cable) news.

 She has a MA in Broadcast Journalism from The Craig Newmark Graduate School of Journalism at CUNY.
 Before coming to Nexus, she worked as a senior consultant for strategic communications and has accrued over 15 years of experience in English and Spanish language media having worked for El Diario, the largest Spanish language daily newspaper in New York City, also for Newsday, AM New York, HITN TV, 1010 WINS Radio, CUNY TV, among others.